 To enable Activation Lock, you configure and deploy the Endpoint Management MDM Options device policy.
 You can then manage a device from the Endpoint Management console without the Apple credentials of the user.
 To bypass the Apple credential requirement of an Activation Lock, issue the Activation Lock Bypass security action from the Endpoint Management console.

-For example, if the user returns a lost phone or to set up the device before or after a Full Wipe: When the phone prompts for the iTunes account credential, you can bypass that step by issuing the Activation Lock Bypass security action from the Endpoint Management console.
+For example, if the user returns a lost phone or to set up the device before or after a Full Wipe: When the phone prompts for the Apple App Store account credential, bypass that step by issuing the Activation Lock Bypass security action.

 Device requirements for activation lock bypass

-- Supervised through Apple Configurator or Apple DEP
+- Supervised through Apple Configurator or Apple Deployment Program

 - Configured with an iCloud account